-Chris Heck, Brian Mathe, Rachelle Heck, Jessica Stotz, Superintendents
+Chris Heck, Brian Mathe, Rachelle Heck, Jessica (Stotz) Green, Superintendents

 - A. Requirements for dried grains like wheat, corn, oats, soybeans and other crops: - a.
 Clean (no weed seeds or cracked grain), uniform in size, no discoloration and healthy grain. - b.
-If necessary, then gallon jars will be provided. - Oats, wheat sheaves uniform heads, neat binding, clean outside layer off of sheaves, 12" and above.
+If necessary, then gallon jars will be provided. - c.
+Oats, wheat sheaves uniform heads, neat binding, clean outside layer off of sheaves, 12" below head.
 Does not have to be dressed up just tied up. - B. ALL EXHIBITS MUST BE GROWN BY EXHIBITORS, NOT PURCHASED, OR OBTAINED FROM RELATIVE.

-- Section 905 is brought in on Thursday and judged on Friday. - D. Section 905 is for all ages (Trophy is for ages 8 and older)
+- C. Section 905 is brought in on Thursday and judged on Friday - Section 905 is for all ages (Trophy is for ages 8 and older)